-If there is an equipment failure, the supervisor must include a detailed report in the Supervisor the problem, the candidate(s) affected, and the actions taken.
+If there is an equipment failure, the supervisor must include a detailed report in the Supervisor Report Folder (SRF) along with the relevant candidates' work.
+The report must state the nature of the problem, the candidate(s) affected, and the actions taken.